kwalczak80/Speedy-cars/README.md

 ![Dashboard edit page](docs/images/existing-features/dashboard/dashboard-edit-booked-test-drive-details.JPG)

 - by using the **Cancel** button to cancel the test drive.
-In this case, a separate page will be displayed where the user will have to confirm whether or not they really wants to cancel the test drive.
+In this case, a separate page will be displayed where the user will have to confirm whether or not they want to cancel the test drive.

 ![Dashboard cancellation page](docs/images/existing-features/dashboard/test-drive-cancellation.JPG)